 Methods for Binary Behavioral Prediction

 By binary behavioral prediction we mean predicting if a behavior will occur or not.
 This is a classification problem.
 A number of techniques are applied to this – from the (most) common logistic regression over support vector machines to decision trees and neural networks.
 Whenever you face a prediction problem, time is inherently included in your model you want to predict a future value of a criterion using data available in the present.
 But in most cases your model and predictors do not address any sequential ordering.
 Temporal dynamics are not explicitly modeled – different lags of the predictors are all treated as static data.
 However, there can be value in incorporating sequential information in your prediction models.
 A very simple way of doing so is conducting some feature engineering on the time series of the predictors: i.e., taking the slope, the deltas, or the standard deviation of your time series observations and including them as predictors.
-See Figure 1 for an illustration of this.
 But of course, this is not where it stops.
 Other interesting approaches to sequence modeling include the following:

 - Time series econometrics as its own discipline, often in the form of panel data econometrics for individual behavioral predictions.